Skip to Content

 Large trailers require heavy duty dually pickups for towing

-Smaller travel trailers, such as teardrop trailers and pop-up trailers, provide even more flexibility when it comes to tow vehicle options.
-These compact and lightweight travel trailers can often be towed by smaller vehicles, such as compact SUVs or even sedans, as long as the vehicle meets the minimum towing capacity requirements.
+Smaller and lighter travel trailers, such as teardrop trailers and pop-up trailers, can be towed by smaller vehicles, such as compact SUVs or even sedans, as long as they have enough towing capacity.
 Examples of smaller tow vehicles include the Subaru Outback, Toyota RAV4, and Honda CR-V. These vehicles are capable of towing trailers in the 2500-3500 lb. range.

 Winner: Travel trailers give you more tow vehicle options than 5th wheels.

 Fifth wheels are generally larger than travel trailers.
-On average, a fifth wheel ranges in length from 22 to 45 feet, with widths of about 8-8.5 feet and heights of approximately 12-13.5 feet.
-The weight of fifth wheels typically falls between 12,000 and 20,000 pounds, depending on the specific make and model.
+On average fifth wheels range in length from 22 to 45 feet.
+They measure about 8-8.5 feet wide and 12-13.5 feet tall.

-Trailers come in a wide range of sizes ranging from 10 feet all the way to 45 feet, widths around 8-8.5 feet, and heights of 8-12 feet.
-Travel trailers can weigh anywhere between 1,000 and 9,000+ pounds.
+Travel trailers come in a wide range of sizes from 10 feet all the way to 45 feet long.
+They measure 8-8.5 feet wide and 8-12 feet tall.

 A small vintage travel trailer